 Brake Service & Repair

 If you take great care of your brakes, they will take good care of you.
 The right brake care starts with the driver, and no one knows your vehicle better than you do.
 When something isn’t right, it’s time to take your vehicle in for a brake service and inspection.

 If the car pedal starts to feel spongy or is going closer to the floorboards than normal, it’s time to bring your car in for some service.
 Brake problems can’t be ignored, and you don’t want to put yourself or your passengers at risk if you cannot stop in time.

 When it comes to brake care, check the brake fluid levels regularly.
 Look out for possible leaks and if the reservoir is low, you should take it in for service.
 Experienced mechanics will be able to locate and fix the brake fluid leak right away for safe driving.

 From a manual to an automatic transmission, you definitely need to make sure that it’s maintained properly.
 A lot of drivers don’t realize that their transmission fluid should be changed regularly and that it needs regular service to keep their cars running smoothly and safely.

 As you drive, the fluid inside your transmission breaks down, which interferes with the engine’s ability to properly lubricate the system and clear out any impurities.
-Have your transmission fluid flushed and refilled with new fluid for the best maintenance.
+It is a good idea to have your transmission fluid flushed and refilled with new fluid for the best maintenance.
 This will also help you to avoid a hefty repair bill later on.

 Checking Your Transmission Fluid

-Proper maintenance and care are easy with regular service from Car Fix.
-Call our office in Oak Ridge, Tennessee to schedule your appointment so we can check your brakes and transmission and get you on the road safely
+Proper maintenance and care are easy with regular service from CAR FIX.
+Call our office in Tennessee to schedule your appointment so we can check your brakes and transmission and get you on the road safely